obsproject/obs-websocket/CONTRIBUTING.md

 * Request and Event names should use MixedCaps names.
 Keep naming conformity of request naming using similar terms like `Get`, `Set`, `Get[x]List`, `Start[x]`, `Toggle[x]`.

-* Request and Event json properties should use camelCase.
-For more detailed info on property naming, see [here](https://gist.github.com/tt2468/59390b99e7841b28f56dffb3dd622ec9)
+* Request and Event json properties/fields should use camelCase.
+Try to use existing property names.

 * Code is indented with Tabs.
-Assume they are 8 columns wide
+Assume they are 4 columns wide

 * 80 columns max code width.
 (Comments/docs can be larger)